 After all, I get to create entire worlds and populate them with fun characters romping around and enjoying themselves.
 Then I get to see other people share my worlds and stories and characters and enjoy them.
 And to me, that is priceless.

 Thanks for reading!
-Interested in my works?
-You can check out Aida’s first book, which is fully published (minus the ero content for the free version).
-Or Starlight, my ongoing magical girl urban fantasy, which is probably the best way to describe this Japanese genre in western terms.
+If you’re interested in my works, you can check out the free sample of Aida’s first book, or Starlight, the first novel in my magical girl trilogy (urban fantasy is probably the best way to describe this Japanese genre in western terms.